bdspringer/Tableau/readme.md

 * Visual Attraction

-* Professionalism

 ## Hints

-* You may need to get creative in how you combine each of the CSVs.
+* You may need to get creative in how you combine each of the CSV files.
 Don't just assume Tableau is the right tool for the job.
 At this point, you have a wealth of technical skills and research abilities.
 Dig for an approach that works and just go with it.

 * Don't just assume the CSV format hasn't changed since 2013.
 Subtle changes to the formats in any of your columns can blockade your analysis.
 Ensure your data is consistent and clean throughout your analysis.
 (Hint: Start and End Time change at some point in the history logs).

 * Consider building your dashboards with small extracts of the data (i.e. single files) before attempting to import the whole thing.
 What you will find is that importing all 20+ million records of data will create performance issues quickly.
-Welcome to "Big Data".
+Welcome to "Big Data."

 * While utilizing all of the data may seem like a nice power play, consider the time-course in making your analysis.
 Is data from 2013 the most relevant for making bike replacement decisions today?
 Probably not.
 Don't let overwhelming data fool you.
 Ground your analysis in common sense.